Exploring Our New Home: A Guide to Truro, Nova Scotia

 Words by Dalene Heck / Photography by Dalene and Pete Heck

-Our recent move to Nova Scotia came as a surprise to some in our life, but in truth, it was a long time coming.
-(And those that were shocked by our move honestly don’t really know us that well.
+Our recent move to Nova Scotia surprised some in our life, but in truth, it was a long time coming.
+(And those who were shocked by our move honestly don’t really know us that well.
 Taking big leaps in pursuit of happiness is kinda our thing, dontchaknow.)
 As long-time readers will note, we’ve been to Nova Scotia a lot and visited nearly every corner of the province.
 From the farthest tip of Cape Breton, to the southwestern scallop capital of Digby, and so many spots in between.
 And with each and every visit, we fell a little deeper in love.

+What we didn’t expect is that Truro, and the area surrounding it, would be quickly added to our potential list.
 We hadn’t spent a lot of time in this area before, but what we’ve come to learn is that there is an awful lot to love about Truro.
+And there is an abundant amount of things to do in Truro!

 (It should say something that I got my free library card before my new Nova Scotia driver’s license.)